Welcome!

 - Decision-making under uncertainty (MDPs, POMDPs, Games)

-- Motion planning under uncertainty
+- Integrated Task and Motion planning under uncertainty

 - Temporally extended tasks (Temporal Logic specifications, Non-Markovian objectives, long horizon sparse reward problems)